HIV/AIDS Clinical Trials

 SUMMARY

 The scope of this study is to engage Ryan White HIV/AIDS Program (RWHAP) funded organizations in the South/East US to co-develop context-responsive programs utilizing evidence-informed interventions to reduce stigma against living with HIV (PLH) who have difficulties accessing and remaining engaged in life-saving treatment.
-Six RWHAP clinics will be selected to participate and be assigned to one of three sequences (two clinics per cluster).
-All members will complete participate in interactive trainings to raise awareness of and reduce stigma, from the clinic policy level to individual attitudes.
-All clinic members and select patients will complete self-administered surveys every 6 months over 24 months.
+Five RWHAP clinics will be selected for this trial.
+Clinic members will participate in interactive trainings to raise awareness of and reduce stigma, from the clinic policy level to individual attitudes.
+Clinic members and select patients will complete self-administered surveys every 6 months over 24 months.

 Eligibility